mvz/amsxtech-conference/README.md

 To Be Determined...

 But some ideas:
+ - A one or two day conference format
  - Real talks about ideas, passions and technology.
 No Commercial talks!
  - International speaker from different technologies
  - Workshops